-The Ninth Circuit found that Pen C § 530.5(a) is not a crime involving moral turpitude because it does not require intent to commit fraud or cause harm.55
+The Ninth Circuit found that Pen C § 530.5(a) is not a crime involving moral turpitude because it does not require intent to commit fraud or cause harm.57

-Section 530.5 might be committed by forgery or counterfeiting, but these are not elements of the offense.
-For one thing, the offense does not set out statutory alternatives involving forgery or counterfeiting, as is required under the categorical approach.
+Section 530.5 might be committed by forgery or counterfeiting, which are aggravated felonies if a year or more sentence is imposed, but these are not elements of the offense and so it cannot be charged as forgery or counterfeiting.
+Section 530.5 does not set out statutory alternatives involving forgery or counterfeiting, which is the most basic requirement to be an element under the categorical approach.
 Descamps v.
 United States, 570 U.S. 254, 257 (2013).
-Therefore it cannot be held an aggravated felony under those categories even if a sentence of a year or more is imposed.
+Therefore no conviction under § 530.5 can be held an aggravated felony under those categories, even if a sentence of a year or more is imposed.

 Section 530.5 states that the information cannot be used "for any unlawful purpose, including to obtain, or attempt to obtain, credit, goods, services, real property, or medical information..."
-It is not divisible as to these purposes.
-First, there is no state decision finding that a jury must decide unanimously between the § 530.5 alternatives.
-Second, the Supreme Court stated that if "a statutory list is drafted to offer 'illustrative examples,' then it includes only a crime's means of commission" and therefore the statute is not divisible.
+It is not divisible for this purpose.
+There is no state decision finding that a jury must decide unanimously between the § 530.5 alternatives.
+Further, the Supreme Court stated that if "a statutory list is drafted to offer 'illustrative examples,' then it includes only a crime's means of commission" and therefore the statute is not divisible.
 Mathis v.
 United States, 136 S.C.t 2243, 2256 (2016).
 The use of the term "including" a list of possible purposes in § 530.5(a) is a clear example of an illustrative list under Mathis.
 Ibid.